Dental Health Care Program for Low-Income Seniors Provider Information

 What is the Dental Health Care Program for Low-Income Seniors?

-Senate Bill (SB) 14-180 created the Colorado Dental Health Care Program for Low-Income Seniors (Senior Dental Program), which will be administered by the Department of Health Care Policy and Financing (the Department) effective July 1, 2015.
+Senate Bill (SB) 14-180 created the Colorado Dental Health Care Program for Low-Income Seniors (Senior Dental Program), which is administered by the Department of Health Care Policy and Financing (the Department) effective July 1, 2015.
 SB 14-180 ends the current Old Age Pension (OAP) Dental Program administered by the Department of Public Health and Environment, effective June 30, 2015, as the target population now has publicly funded dental benefits through Health First Colorado (Colorado's Medicaid Program) and the OAP Health and Medical Care Program.

 The Senior Dental Program grants funds to entities such as Area Agencies on Aging, community-based organizations and foundations, federal qualified health centers, safety net clinics, local public health agencies, and private dental practices to promote the health and welfare of Colorado’s low-income seniors.
 The Senior Dental Program provides access to dental care for low-income seniors that meet the following criteria: